biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 <ins>Tip:</ins> When analyzing your own files it is recommended to put the files in the **Files** folder or directly in the pvdp folder, otherwise it is necessary to specify the full path of where they are located.

 ----

 <a name="Examples"></a>
 ## PVDP examples

-The current version of PVDP works with mate-pairs and unpaired reads from Illumina sequencing technology (FASTQ.GZ, FASTQ or FASTA formats are supported).
 The program can receive multiple arguments, the most essential cases are described below:

-* Unpaired reads:
+* Single- reads:

     ```markdown
     python Scripts/plantVirusDetectionV2.py -seq1 Path/to/file
     ```

-* Mate-pairs reads:
+* Paired-end reads:

     ```markdown
     python Scripts/plantVirusDetectionV2.py -seq1 <file_route> -seq2 <file2_route>
     ```

-* Mate-pairs **or** unpaired reads, using a host database as a filter (currently only one database belonging to potato is available):
+* Single- **or** paired-end reads, using a host database as a filter (currently only one database belonging to potato is available):

     ```markdown
     python Scripts/plantVirusDetectionV2.py -seq1 <file_route> -hostdb Potato_masked